Cost of Living: 10 Cheaper Alternatives to New York ZIP 10002

 Is It Worth Leaving New York?

 The numbers make a compelling case.
-If you can find the same quality of life in a city that costs 20-30% less per month, that's real money back in your pocket every year.
+If you can find the same quality of life in a city that costs less per month, that's real money back in your pocket every year.
 The right ZIP code isn't just about what you save, it's about finding a place that fits your lifestyle just as well.
-Use our free neighborhood finder to get a personalized match in 60 seconds.
+Use our free cost of living calculator to compare any two ZIP codes side by side.

 Frequently Asked Questions